orangkucing/jtag2updi/README.md

 * Timeout function - a lack of messages from host for 250ms or the target failing to send an expected response for 100ms will result in a timeout.
 Timeouts from target are reported to host.
 Timeouts waiting for host will lead to it attempting to reset a failed status message (on the grounds that "maybe it didn't get through".
 Four consecutive timeouts waiting for host will cause it to reset to it's initial state and await a new attempt at communication from the host.
 * Improve write speed by disabling the response signature during burst writes (NO_ACK_WRITE).
 * Add debug channel via SPI or second USART to provide rich debugging output.
-* Add support for running on addittional processors: 40/44 pin ATmega parts (ones supported by MightyCore), 64/100-pin ATmega parts (ones supported by MegaCore), 28/32-pin ATmega parts (ones supported by MiniCore), and megaAVR 0-series parts (supported by MegaCoreX).
+* Add support for running on additional processors: 40/44 pin ATmega parts (ones supported by MightyCore), 64/100-pin ATmega parts (ones supported by MegaCore), 28/32-pin ATmega parts (ones supported by MiniCore), and megaAVR 0-series parts (supported by MegaCoreX).
 The tinyAVR 0-series and 1-series parts (supported by megaTinyCore) are also supported.

 ## Known issues
 There are the following known issues: